-NEW CLASS!
 Learn the fundamentals of the lazy stitch and spot stitch traditionally used by Eastern and Great Lakes Woodland Native American artists to create intricate floral designs!
-You will use these beautiful and interesting techniques to design and execute a bug/insect on fabric or leather.
+Use these beautiful and interesting techniques to design and execute a bug/insect on fabric or leather.
 These can be made into a pin, barrette, or applied to a bag or jacket.
 You won’t want to miss this unique workshop.
-If you have specific beads you would like to use, you are welcome to bring them.
-A $15 materials fee will be paid directly to the instructor at class.
-There will be a 30-minute lunch break during class.

 COLLAGE A STORY

-NEW ONLINE CLASS!
-In this class, you will learn how to seed a story through interpretive collage, freewriting and storyboarding.
-You’ll practice ways to quickly collage, write interpretations and gather inklings.
+In this class, learn how to seed a story through interpretive collage, freewriting and storyboarding.
+Practice ways to quickly collage, write interpretations and gather inklings.
 From there, you’ll work on storyboarding a short story or longer work.
 You’ll have a product you can continue to embellish as well as tools you can apply to future writing projects!
 Instructors: Amy Hallberg and Cheryl Ramette

 PAINTING AT PARKVIEW